Table of Contents

 Everything begins with an idea.

 While it is okay to shift your focus as your project progresses, it’s vital to start with a clear idea of the problem you’re trying to solve.
-Consider medical conditions and current treatment options, user needs, existing technology and go from there.
+Consider medical conditions and current treatment options, user needs, and existing technology, and go from there.

 This work does not have to be done all on your own.
 Make sure you identify and connect with all of the different stakeholders early in the process.